gerhynes/docker-notes/README.md

 CMD ["node", "app.js"]
 ```

-To build the image use `docker build -t IMAGE_NAME .`
+To build the image, use `docker build -t IMAGE_NAME .`

 ## .dockerignore
 The `.dockerignore` file lets you specify any files or folders you want Docker to ignore when it copies files over to the image, for example node modules or logs.